 To demonstrate firearm familiarity, applicants must complete one of the following Montana concealed carry permit courses:

-- A firearms safety course conducted by the state FWP or a similar department from another state, a law enforcement agency, the national firearms association, or a recognized institution with certified firearms instructors.
+- A firearms safety course is conducted by the state FWP or a similar department from another state, a law enforcement agency, the National Firearms Association, or a recognized institution with certified firearms instructors.

 - Training conducted by a law enforcement agency for the general public or officers of the law.